marvinrusinek/devchallenges-checkout-page/README.md

 - Angular (https://www.angular.io/)

 ## Features
 This webpage was created as a submission to a DevChallenges (https://www.devchallenges.io/challenges) challenge.
-The challenge (https://devchallenges.io/challenges/gcbWLxG6wdennelX7b8I) was to build a webpage that satisfies the following user stories:
+The challenge (https://devchallenges.io/challenges/0J1NxxGhOUYVqihwegfO) was to build a webpage that satisfies the following user stories:

 - <b>User story:</b> I can see a page following the given design
+- <b>User story:</b> I can input email, phone, full name, address, city, country, and postal code
+- <b>User story:</b> I can input the number of items
+- <b>User story:</b> I can select at least 3 countries from the dropdown
+- <b>User story:</b> When I click submit button or press enter, I can see a warning if validation fails
+- <b>User story:</b> When I click submit button or press enter, I can see a successful alert if validation succeeds

 ## Contact
 - Website [marvinrusinek.com] (http://www.marvinrusinek.com)